blockchyp/developer-docs/docs/index.rst

 Roll Your Own SDK
 --------------------

-If there's not SDK for your favorite language or platform, checkout out our SDK developers guide for our advice about how to make your own.
+If there's not an SDK for your favorite language or platform, checkout out our SDK developers guide for our advice about how to make your own.

 .. toctree::
    :maxdepth: 1